Pomax/make-webbly-things/content/__starter_projects/11ty-blog/README.md

 ---
 ```

+The template is in the `_layouts` folder and uses [Nunjucks](https://www.11ty.dev/docs/languages/nunjucks/) to build your blog data into the pages.

 * After this add some content and try opening your new post in the preview!

 **Share your blog with your friends..!** 📣